 their seniors.
 In addition to our numerous individual meetings, all

-seniors will attend a Senior Workshop/Seminar offered during the fall.
+seniors will attend Senior Seminars offered during the fall.

 We welcome the opportunity to advise, and encourage seniors and their

 parents through this turbulent time.
-Discussions deal with such issues
+In addition to the more " nuts and bolts" types of questions, discussions can also deal with such issues

 as: separation from family and friends; social and academic pressures